 Information given under this paragraph 28 should include any alterations to fixed amounts receivable or, as far as practicable, the effect of any factor governing commissions or other variable amounts receivable.
 Grouping or aggregating the effect of the transaction on the emoluments of several or all of the directors will normally be acceptable.

 29. The effect of full acceptance of the offer upon the offeror's assets, liabilities, profits and business which may be significant for a proper appraisal of the offer.
 This does not require a profit forecast to be made.

-Estimated value of unlisted paper consideration 30.
-When the offer involves the issue of unlisted securities, an estimate of the value of such securities by an appropriate adviser, together with the assumptions and methodology used in arriving at the value.
-No set-off of consideration 31.
-A statement to the effect that settlement of the consideration to which any shareholder is entitled under the offer will be implemented in full in accordance with the terms of the offer without regard to any lien, right of set-off, counterclaim or other analogous right to which the offeror may otherwise be, or claim to be, entitled against such shareholder Note:
+Estimated value of unlisted paper consideration

+30. When the offer involves the issue of unlisted securities, an estimate of the value of such securities by an appropriate adviser, together with the assumptions and methodology used in arriving at the value.

+No set-off of consideration

+31. A statement to the effect that settlement of the consideration to which any shareholder is entitled under the offer will be implemented in full in accordance with the terms of the offer without regard to any lien, right of set-off, counterclaim or other analogous right to which the offeror may otherwise be, or claim to be, entitled against such shareholder.

 Consent to set-off

 The Executive would only grant consent to an offeror to set-off consideration where a shareholder consents to such set-off or in exceptional circumstances.

 Arrangements in relation to dealings

 32. Any arrangements of the kind referred to in the third paragraph of Note 8 to Rule 22 of the Takeovers Code which exist between the offeror, or any person acting in concert with the offeror, and any other person; if there are no such arrangements, this should be stated.
-If the directors of the offeror or their financial advisers are aware of any such arrangements between any other associate of the offeror and any other person, such arrangements must also be disclosed
+If the directors of the offeror or their financial advisers are aware of any such arrangements between any other associate of the offeror and any other person, such arrangements must also be disclosed.

-Sch I-16 July 2018
+SCHEDULE II

-SCHEDULE II OFFEREE BOARD CIRCULAR FOR TAKEOVERS AND MERGERS Except with the consent of the Executive, the offeree board circular should include the following information:- Views of offeree board The names of the directors of the offeree company and of the directors comprising the independent committee of the board of the offeree company established in accordance with Rules 2.1 and 2.8, and the recommendation of the independent committee of the board given in accordance with Rule 2.1, or a statement that the independent committee of the board is unable to make a recommendation (with reasons for the recommendation or for making no recommendation).
-A copy of the written advice of the independent financial adviser appointed in accordance with Rule 2.1 must also be given.
-Notes:
+OFFEREE BOARD CIRCULAR FOR TAKEOVERS AND MERGERS

+The offeree board circular should include the following information:-

+Views of offeree board

+1. The names of the directors of the offeree company and whether they recommend that the shareholders should accept or reject the offer, or a statement that the directors are unable to make a recommendation (with reasons for the recommendation or for making no recommendation).
+A copy of the written advice of the offeree company's financial advisers must also be given.

-1 When a board has effective control A board whose shareholdings confer control over a company which is the subject of an offer must carefully examine the reasons behind the advice it gives to shareholders and must be prepared to explain its decisions publicly.
-Shareholders in companies which are effectively controlled by the directors must accept that in respect of any offer the attitude of their board will be decisive
+1. When a board has effective control

+A board whose shareholdings confer control over a company which is the subject of an offer must carefully examine the reasons behind the advice it gives to shareholders and must be prepared to explain its decisions publicly.
+Shareholders in companies which are effectively controlled by the directors must accept that in respect of any offer the attitude of their board will be decisive.